 We take important steps to make sure ESG factors are considered across our investment decisions.
+Please refer to the Investment Guide for more details of the ESG factors we considered in the investment process.
 This includes both the assets we invest in and the investment managers we work with.

 When we research, select, appoint and monitor investment managers, we look at how well they’ve embedded ESG considerations into their processes.
 We also consider how they manage existing and evolving ESG factors like climate change and workforce issues (eg carbon footprint, exposure to stranded assets, fair pay, and gender equality).

 Our property investments in the GPT and QIC funds are great examples of ESG integration in action.
 Both funds have committed to achieving net zero carbon emissions.

 The GPT Wholesale Office Fund which achieved carbon net zero for its operations at the end of 2020.

 Rest is invested in the GPT Wholesale Office Fund (GWOF), which owns 18 buildings in Sydney, Melbourne and Brisbane.
 In December 2020, the GPT Wholesale Office Fund exceeded its carbon neutral commitment made as a signatory to the World Green Building Council Net Zero Carbon Buildings Commitment in September 2018.

 Investing in building efficiency has long been a focus; since 2005, the GWOF has more than halved the energy intensity of its assets.
 All electricity is sourced from renewables through on-site generation and off-site procurement.
 The remaining emissions are controlled or eliminated through investment in carbon offset projects.